-Reported Underlying EBITDA increased by SEK 134 million, or 6.4%, from SEK 2,098 million in the year ended December 31, 2011 to SEK 2,232 million in the year ended December 31, 2012.
-As a percentage of revenue, Reported Underlying EBITDA increased from 46.4% in the year ended December 31, 2011 to 48.9% in the year ended December 31, 2012.
-The increase in both Reported Underlying EBITDA and Reported Underlying EBITDA margin was primarily due to an increase in revenue from the residential subscribers, particularly as a result of the increased ARPU generated from pay television services in combination with lower production and operating costs.
+Adjusted EBITDA decreased by SEK 51 million, or 2.3%, from SEK 2,262 million in the year ended December 31, 2012, to SEK 2,211 million in the year ended December 31, 2013.
+As a percentage of revenue, Adjusted EBITDA increased from 49.6% in the year ended December 31, to 49.7% in the year ended December 31, 2012.
+The decrease in Adjusted EBITDA for the year ended December 31, 2013, was primarily due to lower revenue from digital-television and fixed-telephony, partly offset by decreased content costs, lower sales acquisition costs and general cost savings.

-Capital Expenditures
+Capital Expenditure

-Capital expenditures are classified in the following categories:
+Capital expenditure are classified in the following categories:

-- Network and Quality Enhancement: Investments in network capacity, improvements and enhancing quality in the network, investments in the television and fixed-telephony platforms and investments in broadband DOCSIS; - CPE: Investments in STBs and modems, which are linked to RGU growth and RGU Retention; - IS Development: Investments in the business intelligence systems and IT operations; - Capitalized Sales Costs: The capitalization of sales commissions and retail subsidies, which is mainly linked to RGU growth and RGU Retention; - Open Networks: The installation of fiber-optic LAN networks by iTUX; and - Other: Investments in other corporate and operational development projects, including moving and refurbishing offices, investment in measuring equipment as well as certain other investments.
+- Network and Quality Enhancement: Investments in network capacity, improvements and enhancing quality in the network, investments in the television and fixed-telephony platforms and investments in broadband DOCSIS; - CPE and capitalized sales costs: Investments in STBs and modems as well as capitalization of sales commissions and retail subsidies, which are predominantly linked to RGU growth and RGU retention - IS Development: Investments in the business intelligence systems and IT operations; Other: Investments in other corporate and operational development projects, including moving and refurbishing offices, investment in measuring equipment as well as certain other investments.

-The table below sets forth Capital Expenditures for the year ended December 31, 2010, 2011 and 2012.
+The table below sets forth Capital Expenditure for the year ended December 31, 2011, 2012 and 2013.

 For the year ended December 31,

-Actual (1) Pro Forma (2) Actual (3)
+Pro Forma (1) Actual (2) Actual (2)

-2010 2011 2012
+2011 2012 2013

-(SEK in millions)
+(SEK in million)

-Netw ork and Quality Enhancement 272 227 411
+Network and Quality Enhancement 254 462 441

-CPE 240 203 204
+CPE and capitalized sales costs 295 269 403

-IS Development 96 130 117
+IS Development 130 117 150

-Capitalized Sales Costs 27 92 65

-Open Netw orks 16 26 51

-Other 40 56 64
+Other 56 64 46

-Capital expenditures in fixed tangible and intangible assets 689 734 913
+Capital expenditure in fixed tangible and intangible assets 734 913 1,038

-- Of which capital expenditures funded by leasing (4) (228) (122) (38)
+- Of which capital expenditure funded by leasing (3) (122) (38) (42)

-Capital expenditures in fixed tangible and intangible assets after leasing 461 612 874
+Capital expenditure in fixed tangible and intangible assets after leasing 612 874 996

-- (1) The selected consolidated actual data for the year ended December 31, 2010 has been derived from the audited financial statements of the NCAC Group. - (2) The selected unaudited pro forma consolidated financial data for the year ended December 31, 2011 has been derived by the mathematical addition of the unaudited management accounts of the NCAC Group (1 January September 28) and the audited financial statements of the NorCell Group (July 12 December 31). - (3) The selected consolidated actual financial data for the year ended December 31, 2012 has been derived from the audited financial statements of the NorCell Group. - (4) For the periods under review certain capital expenditures have been funded through leasing facilities, which are recognized as leasing debt in the balance sheet and thus have had a limited effect on the net debt, but have provided additional cash flow flexibility.
-For a description of our primary leasing facility, see "Description of Certain Financial Arrangements Nordea Leasing Facility".
+- (1) The selected unaudited pro forma consolidated financial data for the year ended December 31, 2012 has been derived by the mathematical addition of the unaudited management accounts of the NCAC Group (January 1 September 28) and the audited financial statements of the NorCell Group (July 12 December 31). - (2) The selected consolidated actual financial data for the year ended December 31, 2012 and 2013 has been derived from the audited financial statements of the NorCell Group. - (3) For the periods under review certain capital expenditure has been funded through financial lease arrangements, which are recognized as leasing debt in the balance sheet and thus has had a limited effect on the net debt, but have provided additional cash flows flexibility.
+For a description of our primary leasing facility, see "Description of Certain Financial Arrangements Nordea Leasing Facility" and "Description of Certain Financial Arrangements Other leasing arrangements".

-Capital Expenditures for the Year Ended December 31, 2012
+Capital Expenditure for the Year Ended December 31, 2013

-In the year ended December 31, 2012 total capital expenditures increased by SEK 178 million, from SEK 734 million in the year ended December 31, 2011 to SEK 913 million in the year ended December 31, 2012 of which SEK 38 million was financed with funds available under the leasing facility, compared to SEK 122 million in the year ended December 31, 2011.
-The increase in capital expenditures was mainly due to investments in Com Hem's TiVo platform and higher volumes of installed and upgraded households within the Com Hem network and within the iTUX open network.
-The increase in both Network and Quality Enhancement and Open networks are partly offset by a decrease in Capitalized Sales Costs due to lower customer intake during the year ended December 31, 2012, compared to the year ended 2011.
+In the year ended December 31, 2013 total capital expenditure increased by SEK 125 million, from SEK 913 million in the year ended December 31, 2012 to SEK 1,038 million in the year ended December 31, 2013 of which SEK 42 million was financed by financial lease arrangements, compared to SEK 38 million in the year ended December 31, 2012.
+The increase was mainly due to increased investments in TiVo STB's and increased Capitalized sales costs, partly offset by less investments in Network related and Other capex.